-The FS subjects a person to the three year suspension if the Department of Public Safety notes a prior revocation and completion of the Impaired Driver Accountability Program on the driver's record.
+A person is subject to suspension if the Department of Public Safety notes a prior revocation and completion of the Impaired Driver Accountability Program on the driver's record.
 The Department of Public Safety may extend the period of ignition interlock if a person attempts to operate the vehicle while under the influence.
 The measure creates procedures to refer defendants to a licensed physician for further evaluation and a possible prescription related to medication-assisted treatment for alcohol or opioid dependence.